prachig09/prachig09/README.md

 ## Welcome to My GitHub!

-Hey there!
-I’m Prachi, a computer science enthusiast.
-This profile is where I like to code out my ideas to give a share my kind of imagination.
+Hi, I’m Prachi a passionate computer science enthusiast who loves turning ideas into interactive, useful software.
+This profile is where I bring imagination to life through code.

 ## About Me

-- **Currently Exploring**: NLP, machine learning, Web Design and Development
+- **Currently Exploring**: NLP, machine learning, Full Stack Web Development
 - **Learning**:[React, Docker, React Native (TS)]
 ## Projects & Repositories

-Here’s a glimpse into my coding journey.
-Feel free to check out my projects:
+Here’s a peek into my coding journey — a collection of projects where I experiment, build, and grow as a developer.
+Feel free to explore and see what I’ve been working on!